UD-S26-CISC374-Final/final-project-yellow/docs/egdd.md

 ## Aethestics

-The game should be a simple pixel art, but one that simulates that the player is in a 3D space, simulating a dungeon.
-It should be visually appealing enough so that the player wants to explore it.
+The game has different rooms with different images in each.
+Some rooms are small animations between two pictures to give out a sensation of a 90s dungeon crawler.
+The images used are scaled-down pictures taken in Garry's Mod to give that same vibe.

 ## Graphical

 - Characters List
-    - Skeleton in room: Should be in a sitting position, and be composed of two parts: Body, which remains static, and skull, which will have two frames of animation where its teeth move up and down, indicating that it is talking.
-    - Mask in hallway: Hanging on a wall, it will be composed of only one part, which is the mask itself.
-It will have two frames of animation where its lips are moving, which indicates the mask is talking.
+    - Skeleton in room: Should be in a sitting position.
+When interacted with, an image will appear, simulating a close-up of the skeleton.
+Every time the skeleton makes a sound, another image shows the skeleton with its mouth open.
+And every time it stops talking, it will show one with his mouth closed.
+    - Mask in hallway: Sitting on a bench.
+When interacted with, an image will appear, simulating a close-up of the mask.
+Every time the mask makes a sound, another image shows the mask with its eyes glowing.
+And every time it stops talking, it will show one with its eyes dull.
 - Textures: N/A
 - Environment Art/Textures:
     - Walls: Should replicate an old stone brick wall.
 Not many details, but enough to make it look rocky.
     - Floor: The floor should follow the same logic as the wall.
-    - Doors: The doors are to represent that they are made out of wood, and simulate old medieval doors with an arch at the top.
+    - Doors: The doors are to represent that they are made out of wood, and simulate old wooden doors.
 They should have a door handle for more immersion.
-    - Final door: The final door will have the same design as the normal doors, with the difference that it will have a hole in the center, where a mask would go and unlock it.
+    - Final door: The final door has a bigger style than the previous one, the normal doors, with an arch on the top, as well as with 4 holes in the center, where the masks would go and unlock it.

 ## Audio

 - Music List (Ambient sound)
-    - Main Menu: Slightly ominous, but rather calm music.
-Something like [Resident Evil Deadly Silence Save Room Theme.](https://www.youtube.com/watch?v=OPjU6lxEEw8&list=RDOPjU6lxEEw8&start_radio=1)
-    - General Gameplay: Somewhat low, but continuous music that can generate a sense of the unknown to the player.
-Like [The True Lab song from Undertale.](https://www.youtube.com/watch?v=52olsp3GUqY&list=RD52olsp3GUqY&start_radio=1)
-    - When talking to the skeleton: A happier and somewhat comedic music.
-Like [Bonetrousle from Undertale](https://www.youtube.com/watch?v=AKAiUtWZ4xY&list=RDAKAiUtWZ4xY&start_radio=1)
-    - When talking to the mask: A more analogical song to show the mask has ancient origins.
-Like the [Aku Aku Theme from Crash Bandicoot.](https://www.youtube.com/watch?v=5XhjviN1yMA&list=RD5XhjviN1yMA&start_radio=1)
+    - Main Menu: Created in [beepbox](https://www.beepbox.co/#9n31s0k0l00e03t2ma7g0fj07r1i0o432T1v1ud7f10qaq0331d35AcF8B7Q047bPf422E176T1v1u56f0qwx10p711d03A5F5B9Q0001PfaedE4b762663777T1v1u90f20o8134q8122d35A9F9B5Q5428P9975E263978T4v1uf0f0q011z6666ji8k8k3jSBKSJJAArriiiiii07JCABrzrrrrrrr00YrkqHrsrrrrjr005zrAqzrjzrrqr1jRjrqGGrrzsrsA099ijrABJJJIAzrrtirqrqjqixzsrAjrqjiqaqqysttAJqjikikrizrHtBJJAzArzrIsRCITKSS099ijrAJS____Qg99habbCAYrDzh00E0b4h400000000h4g000000014h000000004h400000000p16000000)
+    - General Gameplay: Fire crackling sound that starts only in the rooms that have torches or a big source of fire.
+Taken from [12 HOURS of Relaxing Fireplace Sounds](https://www.youtube.com/watch?v=UgHKb_7884o)

 - Sound List (SFX)
-    - Skeleton sound/voice: Recoded by Jeremias Brana Tonelli.
+    - Skeleton sound/voice: Audio taken from [Sans speech from Undertale](https://www.youtube.com/watch?v=pWK8Qs67ucY).
-    - Mask sound/voice: Recoded by Jeremias Brana Tonelli.
+    - Mask sound/voice: Sound recorded in [JSFXR](https://sfxr.me/).
-    - Door opened: Something similar to [Resident Evil SFX Door Opening](https://www.youtube.com/watch?v=ZNU29JfzKOI)
-    - Final door opened: Something similar and ominous like [Resident Evil 4 - Sound Effect - Key Item.](https://www.youtube.com/watch?v=nEUJwPR6gP4)
-    - Pick up item: A simple pick up sound like [Pickup Item Sound Effect.](https://www.youtube.com/watch?v=warMJ_4uUuY)
+    - Pick up item: Sound recorded in [JSFXR](https://sfxr.me/).
+    - Final Cutscene transition: Audio taken from [Deltarune title jingle](https://www.youtube.com/watch?v=DoVCXglf68E)
+    - Door Locked accessed with 'cd': Sound recorded in [JSFXR](https://sfxr.me/).

 # Metadata